itforsunscreen/SupportArticles-docs/support/windows-client/shell-experience/windows-search-performance-issues.md

 ##### Defragment the index database

 You can use this approach to reclaim empty space within the index database.
-Open an administrative Command Prompt window, and then run the following commands in the given order: **Sc config wsearch start=disable Net stop wsearch EsentUtl.exe /d %AllUsersProfile%\Microsoft\Search\Data\Applications\Windows\Windows.edb Sc config wsearch start=delayed-auto Net start wsearch**
+Open an administrative Command Prompt window, and then run the following commands in the given order: <br />
+**Sc config wsearch start=disabled <br />
+Net stop wsearch <br />
+EsentUtl.exe /d %AllUsersProfile%\Microsoft\Search\Data\Applications\Windows\Windows.edb <br />
+Sc config wsearch start=delayed-auto <br />
+Net start wsearch <br />**

 For more information about how to defragment the index database, see the following Knowledge Base article: